samuelngiam/Public/eJPTv2.md

 tmux attach -t <session_id>
 ```
 ```
-Ctrl + B D — Detach from the current session.
+Ctrl + B, D — Detach from the current session.
-Ctrl + B C — Create a new window.
+Ctrl + B, C — Create a new window.
-Ctrl + B 0 (1,2...) — Move to a specific window by number.
+Ctrl + B, 0 (1,2...) — Move to a specific window by number.
 ```

 ## Windows Resources